 - Pause briefly and engage the hamstrings to extend the hips, coming back to the starting position.

 You’ll need a way to attach a strength band to an anchor point for this exercise.
-However, it is a wonderful exercise that targets the hamstrings in a lengthened position, thus removing knee extension.
+However, it is a wonderful exercise that targets the hamstrings in a lengthened position, improving strength where runners are most prone to injury.

 - Anchor the band high above your head and lie on your back.